DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 #. *By dragging it to the Bin:*

     #.
 Select the Block to be removed by hovering over it and clicking the left mouse button.
 Upon selection a 'Bin' icon is displayed at the bottom of the Layout Panel.
     #.
-While holding down the left mouse button drag the Block over the 'Bin' icon.
+While holding down the left mouse button drag the Block over the **'Bin'** icon.
 The icon is highlighted.
     #.
 Release the left mouse button.

 #. *Hitting the Delete or Backspace Key:*

     #.
 Select the Block to be removed by hovering over it and clicking the left mouse button.
 The selected Block is highlighted.
     #.
-Hit the 'Delete' key or backspace key on your keyboard.
+Hit the *Delete* key or *backspace* key on your keyboard.

 ..
 NOTE::
     Upon removing a Block from your Design all `source_port_` and `sink_port_` links associated with it are automatically removed.